 Every class had at least one minority teacher.
 Some classes were even taught by gifted high-school students.

-This was the nations worshipping together, in many different expressions of worship!
+This was truly the nations worshipping together, in many different expressions of worship!

 The 3rd week of the club, there was an incredible moment after our devotions.